Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Related Work

 \subsection{Feature Extraction Block}

 So far, various feature extraction blocks have been proposed to improve the learning ability of convolution layers in a network.
-Multiple versions of inception blocks~\cite{szegedy2015going}~\cite{szegedy2017inception} adopted parallel multi-scale convolution in the network to replace the dense structure, and fused all convolution results, and used the bottleneck layer for dimensionality reduction to reduce the amount of network computing.
-Kim et al.~\cite{he2016deep} added a short connection to the previous convolution layer and put forward the idea of residual learning, which can effectively alleviate the disappearance of gradients during training and reduce the number of parameters.
-After that, Zhang et al.~\cite{zhang2018residual} mainly increased the width of convolution by using the information compensation of other feature channels, which can reduce the vanishing gradient, realize the efficient utilization of feature information.
-Li et al.~\cite{li2018multi-scale} motivated by the inception module proposed a multi-scale residual block to exploit the features of images at different scales.
-Inspired by the above methods, we propose a mixed multi-path residual block (MMRB) to extract image features of different paths and realize mixed interaction between features to provide better modeling capabilities for face restoration.
+Multiple versions of inception blocks\cite{szegedy2015going}\cite{szegedy2017inception} adopted parallel multi-scale convolution layer in the network to replace the dense structure, fused all features, and used the bottleneck layer for dimension reduction.
+Kim et al.\cite{he2016deep} added a short connection to the previous convolution layer and put forward the idea of residual learning, which can effectively alleviate the disappearance of gradients during training and reduce the number of parameters.
+After that, Zhang et al.\cite{zhang2018residual} mainly increased the width of convolution by using the information compensation of other feature channels, which can reduce the vanishing gradient and realize the efficient utilization of feature information.
+Motivated by the inception blocks, Li et al.\cite{li2018multi-scale} proposed a multi-scale residual block to exploit the features of images at different scales.
+Inspired by the above methods, we propose a mixed multi-path residual block (MMRB) to extract image features of different paths and realize mixed interaction among these to provide better modeling capabilities for face restoration.